zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Cheryl says, “If you had to go to Abrahamville, wou ldn’t you wish for an out, too – any out?”
 “Abrahamville” is, of course, not a real place, but it’s obviously a place where Cheryl does not want to go.
 That’s why she as ks Russ, “If you had to go to Abrahamville, wouldn’t you wish for an out, too?”
 A n “out” (out) here means a reason or an excuse for not doing something.
 Cheryl  is looking for a reason not to go to Abrahamville.
 She’s looking for an “out.”

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Russ: Why are you wheezing like that?

 Cheryl: I’m not wheezing.
-I’m just a little short o f breath.
+I’m just a little short of breath.
 My lungs feel like they’ve closed up.

 Russ: Maybe you should get that checked out.
 You co uld have asthma.